pkellz/ai-prompts/README.md

 # ai-prompts
-These are my Cursor rules.
+These are my LLM prompts.
 There are many like them, but these are mine.